This course provides students with the essential skills to build database applications using modern development technologies and practices.

 Course Level Learning Outcomes

-- Create RAD database application prototypes and professional three-layer windows applications capable of processing and manipulating data from a database
+- Create three-layer windows and web applications capable of processing and manipulating data from a database

 Topics of Instruction

 - Introduction to database processing in .NETCore